gtshepard/pycomplete/README.md

-# Neeva Software Engineer, New Grad 2021, Text Editor Project -  Interview Stage 1 - Garrison Shepard

-## PyComplete an Autocomplete Library
+# PyComplete an Autocomplete Library

 1. [Overview](#overview)
 2. [How To Run This Project](#how-to-run-this-project)

 ### Overview

-I chose to work on the text editor project as it best suits my interests and skill set.
-The project allowed for creative freedom.
-I chose to focus on adding additional features to the text editor and optimizing the features that I did add.

-I built an autocomplete library for the text editor called PyComplete.
+PyComplete is an autocomplete library for python.

 PyComplete suggests the  ```K``` most frequent words for a given prefix.
 PyComplete records  input words and adjusts their frequencies.
 When a prefix is given as input, the ```K``` most frequent words with that prefix are suggested.